sourcecred/docs/docs/beta/plugins/discourse.md

 The caveat is that it creates some "popularity contest" dynamics, where memes and/or heavily promoted posts might receive more likes than makes sense for the relative value they've added.
-Something which would be easy to game, making it less suitable for lower trust levels for the time being.
+It's something which would be easy to game, making it less suitable for lower trust levels for the time being.

 {SB: the below para wasn't in the original docs, but is just me speculating based